Connect with a certified trainer for free

 Peroneal Tendonitis Causes, Symptoms & Treatment Options

-Peroneal tendonitis is a condition characterized by inflammation or irritation of one or both of the peroneal tendons
+Peroneal tendonitis is characterized by ankle inflammation or irritation of one or both of the peroneal tendons.

 Peroneal Tendonitis Hero Image 2

-Peroneal tendonitis is a condition characterized by inflammation or irritation of one or both of the peroneal tendons.
+Peroneal tendonitis is characterized by ankle inflammation or irritation of one or both of the peroneal tendons.

 Tendons are bands of tissue that connect muscles to bones.
 The two peroneal tendons are located on the outside of the foot and ankle and connect the peroneal muscles of the calf to the bones of the foot.
 They provide stability of the foot and help us with balance.